Reasons and Solutions for Night Sweats

 • Exercising regularly

-• Sleeping in a cool/cold area, with light sheets and blankets only
+• Sleeping in a cool area, with light sheets and blankets made of natural fibers

 • Taking herbal remedies